Description: How to review testers, approve or deny them, and manage your organization's copy of their certifications in SwiftComply.

 Q: If I delete a certification from my org's copy, does the tester lose it too?

 A: No. Deletion is scoped to your organization's copy only.
 The tester's master copy in MY CERTIFICATIONS and every other organization's copy are unaffected.
-This is a recent change β€” previously, deletions could affect multiple organizations; now each org's copy is independent.
+This is a recent change β previously, deletions could affect multiple organizations; now each org's copy is independent.

 Q: A tester says they uploaded a new certification but I still see the old one.
 What do I do?

 A: Two likely reasons: (1) your organization may be configured to not accept tester updates automatically, or (2) the tester's save may not have fully completed.
-Ask them to open Profile β†’ Certifications β†’ MY CERTIFICATIONS on their side and re-save the certification.
+Ask them to open Profile β Certifications β MY CERTIFICATIONS on their side and re-save the certification.
 If your org accepts tester updates, that will push the fresh copy to you.
 If your org doesn't accept tester updates, you can add or edit your org's copy manually from the Certifications tab.

 Q: Can I approve a tester with an Expired certification?

-A: The system lets you, but you generally shouldn't β€” an expired certification means the tester isn't currently credentialed.
-The tester still won't be able to submit test reports dated after the cert's expiration, so approving an expired cert gives them permission they can't fully use.
+A: The system lets you, but you generally shouldn't β an expired certification means the tester isn't currently credentialed.
+Even with an approved status, the tester won't be able to submit test reports while their certification is expired.

 Q: The tester list shows a red warning icon next to a tester's name.
 What does that mean?

-A: It means the tester does not currently satisfy your organization's Required Certifications β€” either they don't have one of the required certifications on file for your org or the one they have is expired.
+A: It means the tester does not currently satisfy your organization's Required Certifications β either they don't have one of the required certifications on file for your org or the one they have is expired.
 Open the tester's Certifications tab to see the specific issue (the unsatisfied requirement will show an orange warning icon).